AlannaSoepler/Creative_Coding_2/README.md

 # Creative_Coding_2

-This is the begining of the course
+This is the beginning of the course